recipeyak/recipeyak/README.md

 ## Dev

 **Note:** postgres is required.
 Either run it via `docker-compose -f docker-compose-dev.yml -d` or via the homebrew cask mac app.
+Yarn and Poetry (0.12) are required for frontend and backend installation.

 ```shell
 # create a .env with `DEBUG=1`